Dear reader of ADxS.org, please excuse the disruption.

 • In the brain stem on both sides

 A high consumption of energy drinks with taurine could represent self-medication.
 One serious disadvantage is the immense amount of sugar and caffeine in these drinks.
-At the same time, a significant number of ADHD sufferers report a very high consumption of sugar and caffeine from the time before their medication was discontinued.
+At the same time, a significant number of people with ADHD report a very high consumption of sugar and caffeine from the time before their medication was discontinued.

 4. Taurine for Parkinson’s disease